Part 1: 3 Steps to build an e-Commerce business

 Often, there will be at least one or two market leaders in the industry you are in.
 If there are a lot of players in your niche, it can be a signal that the market has been validated.

-You need ask yourself the following question:
+To start defining your business value proposition, you need to ask yourself the following question:

 • What is your product story?